 Applications for internships at the RVC need to be submitted via UKPASS.
 For details see How To Apply.

 The programme begins with an introduction and orientation week that is partially shared with the small animal interns.
 There is also a week over the Christmas / New Year holiday period working solely in out-of-hours emergency care.
 The remainder of the year is divided into rotation blocks of varying lengths.
-You will rotate through equine soft tissue and orthopaedic surgery, equine medicine, farm animal medicine and surgery, large animal anaesthesia and large animal diagnostic imaging.
+You will rotate through equine soft tissue and orthopaedic surgery, equine medicine, large animal anaesthesia and large animal diagnostic imaging.
 The time spend on each service will depend on requirements of the hospital.
 You will also participate in the out of hours (OOH) rota and you should expect to work a one in four or one in three rota.
 Very occasionally, depending on demand, working a one in two rota might be necessary.
 Two weeks of extra mural study (EMS) time will be allocated to you in the second half of your programme.
 A prerequisite for successful completion of the internship programme is successful completion of the PGD VCP coursework.
 This includes passing of several practical and oral assessments throughout the clinical rotations.
 In addition, written assessments in form of case reports are required for each rotation.

 Constructive feedback will be provided both informally and formally throughout the year.
 Your clinical progress will be assessed on an individual basis and feedback given on an informal basis every three months based on your performance during rotations.
 Each intern has a formal appraisal six months after the start of the internship i.e. half-way through.
 This is intended to track progress, and to ensure that all learning objectives are completed by the end of the internship.

 Information on accommodation can be found under Funding Options.

 All interns must adhere and abide by the Royal Veterinary College.
 The Code of Practice can be found under Essential Information in the Graduate School.

 Current information on stipend can be found under Funding Options